Struggling to Generate Original Blog Content?

 Once you've written and formatted your post, add relevant graphics, and hit publish!
 For future content, take a similar approach by addressing common questions that arise in your comments section.
 Your readers will appreciate these posts because they often have the same questions but may hesitate to ask.
 To make this content more accessible, consider creating a featured category on your blog specifically for these posts.
 This will transform them into a valuable resource for your readers.
 My category should be CANVA 911 🤪!

-Saving Time and Building Youn Personal FAQ Section
+Saving Time and Building Your Personal FAQ Section

 Utilizing this method provides comprehensive answers that address the original question and relate to other responses.
 As a result, future inquiries can be answered by linking to the relevant post.
 This is like creating a personal FAQ section on the blog.
 Sadie Smiley's Facebook Group – Passive Income Pathways, is an excellent example of this in action.
 When someone asks a question, she references a blog post that addresses the topic.
 This benefits the individual who asked the question and others who viewed the comment.
 Additionally, this contributes to your site's traffic.

-Unlock a wealth of fresh content ideas by responding to blog comments reusing the questions, and expanding on the answers in follow-up blog posts.
+Unlock fresh content ideas by responding to blog comments, reusing the questions, and expanding on the answers in follow-up blog posts.
 You can create a valuable resource for your readers.
 Engage with your audience, offer comprehensive responses, and watch as your blog thrives with compelling content.

-Write down FIVE questions from your readers on the blog, social media, or even your Facebook group.
+Write FIVE questions from your readers on the blog, social media, or even your Facebook group.
 I created a PDF to keep track of the questions.
-You then go through the process of thinking of the Blog Title- Day 3, then put in Drafts-Day 4.
+You then go through the thinking of the Blog Title and put it in Drafts.
 Now you have FIVE more blog content posts!